-- If your final termination from MainePERS-covered employment was before October 1, 1999, you must have at least 10 years of service credit to qualify for a benefit. - If your final termination from MainePERS-covered employment is after September 30, 1999, you must have at least 5 years of service credit in order to qualify for a benefit. - If you reach normal retirement age (either age 60, 62 or 65 for regular plan employees) and have been in service for at least one year immediately before then, you are eligible for a benefit at termination.
+- If your final termination from MainePERS-covered employment was before October 1, 1999, you must have at least 10 years of service credit to qualify for a benefit. - If your final termination from MainePERS-covered employment is after September 30, 1999, you must have at least 5 years of service credit in order to be eligible to qualify for a benefit. - If you reach normal retirement age (age 60, 62 or 65) and have been in service at least one year immediately before then, you are eligible for a benefit at termination.